 An accredited custodian like PENSCO has successfully met BBB standards of competency in performing its services.
 PENSCO has been a BBB accredited business since 1995 and currently has an A+ rating, on a scale of A+ to F.

 Does the custodian have adequate size, scale and expertise?

 A custodian with a low level of assets under custody or relatively few unique positions accepted on the platform may have limited capabilities and expertise.

 The size of a custodian’s business can speak volumes about their level of experience and expertise.
-With more than $12 billion in custodial assets, 48,000 client accounts and approximately 42,000 assets (as of 6/30/16), PENSCO has the breadth and depth of knowledge to accommodate countless types of assets.
+With more than $14 billion in custodial assets, nearly 46,000 client accounts and more than 43,000 assets (as of 12/31/19), PENSCO has the breadth and depth of knowledge to accommodate countless types of assets over 30 years in business.
 In addition, as the leading alternative asset custodian for clients who want to invest their retirement funds in non exchange-traded assets, we are well-versed in the IRS rules and regulations for holding alternative assets in an IRA.